bewketut/multicastandroid/README.md

 prerequests
  --------
-** for low version androids (like 5&6)... the app terminone (terminal emulator) suffice. all one has to do is create a bin directory on the home folder and put the binaries added on here on the code list ...add execution permission and done.
+** for low version androids (like 5&6)... the app terminone (terminal emulator) suffice-included on this release in case you want it all 2gether. all one has to do is create a bin directory on the home folder and put the binaries added on here on the code list ...add execution permission and done.